olalonde/proof-of-solvency/README.md

 proof must have the same `id` as its matching liabilities proof.
 This allows a shared wallet who handles multiple currencies to have multiple solvency proofs.

+## Sites that implement blind-liability-proof

+Send a pull request if you would like your site listed here.